chickenThug/STUNDA/web_app/README.md

 This folder contains everything necessary for the web deployment of the project.

 ## Directories
-- `files` contains the outline.csv available to the user on the upload page.
+- `files` contains the outline.csv available to the user on the upload page

 - `images` contains all of the images and icons used on the web page